cobeylab/covid_IL/Inference/README.md

 # Inference for Illinois SARS-CoV-2 model

+## Update for 2020-09-17

+We will be adding updated descriptions of model pipeline files in the near future.
+Relevant scripts are now kept within a dated inference directory for record-keeping.
+Briefly, `mif` searches now are initiated from the previous MLE with the latest available data instead of initiating a random search of parameter space for each inference run.

+## Summary

 We fitted the number of people initially infected in each region of Illinois (see [Data](../Data)) and the pre- and post-intervention transmission rates to the number of observed hospitalized deaths per day in each region.
 Other parameters were fixed ([Parameters](.../Parameters)).